Rob Law

 Robert Law (born 16 October 1997) is a Canadian international lawn and indoor bowler.

 Bowls career

 World Championships

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, he was selected again by Canada for the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In the triples, Law finished third in his group.

 Commonwealth Games

 In 2022, he competed in the men's triples and the men's fours at the 2022 Commonwealth Games.

 Asia Pacific

 Law won two bronze medals at the 2019 Asia Pacific Bowls Championships, in the pairs with Ryan Bester and the fours, held in the Gold Coast, Queensland.